NdeyUra/demo/README.md

 ## demo
 * This just a demo file for git practice

- * now editing on update-readme branch update locally
+ * update made on master on github before rebase